dtjohnso/ACACS-class-2019/index.md

 3. According to the CNTTS apparatus, several spellings of the proper nouns for Jacob and Esau occur.

 ## 5. How Paul uses Malachi 1 in Romans 9:13

+> Seifrid: "The prophetic announcement “Jacob I loved, but Esau I hated” is intended to open Israel’s eyes.
+Paul’s appeal to the text implies that the pattern has been repeated in his day.
+God in freedom has set his love on some within Israel, but not on others."[^seifrid]

 ## 6. Paul's theological use